The Logistics of Caring

 The state-of-the-art interactive program uses classroom instruction and virtual driving simulators to teach safe driving "code" or habits used by all UPS drivers.
 Our goal is to prepare these 13-18 year old students, who have had little to no exposure to driving, for the real roads where distractions run rampant.

-The UPS Foundation pledged to give a total of $2.4 million in road safety grants throughout 2014.
-Part of those funds will be used to expand UPS Road Code® in the UK, Germany, Canada and China where the main program audience is university students.
-A grant will also be given to the Asia Injury Prevention Foundation to support their Helmets for Kids program in Cambodia, Thailand and Vietnam.
+Part of the funds allocated to road safety grants in 2015 were used to expand UPS Road Code® in the UK, Germany, Canada, and China, where the program reaches university students.
+Expansion efforts are underway in Mexico in 2016.
+A grant was also given to the Asia Injury Prevention Foundation to support the Helmets for Kids program in Vietnam, Thailand, and Cambodia.

-We also support the UN Decade of Action for Road Safety in an effort to help them reduce global road fatalities by 2020.
+UPS supports the UN Decade of Action for Road Safety in an effort to help reduce global road fatalities.
 Our financial support helps provide road safety education to fleet and emergency drivers in developing nations.

 For more information on our road safety initiatives, download the UPS Road Safety Whitepaper.

 To have strong, productive communities, we must first have safe communities.
-So we've allocated cash, emergency funding and in-kind contributions, totaling $6.6 million in 2014, to help build strategic partnerships with global and domestic organizations like American Red Cross, Salvation Army, World Food Program, UNICEF, CARE and United Nations High Commissioner for Refugees (UNHCR).
+So we've allocated cash, emergency funding and in-kind contributions to help build strategic partnerships with global and domestic organizations like American Red Cross, Salvation Army, World Food Program, UNICEF, CARE and United Nations High Commissioner for Refugees (UNHCR).
 The UPS Foundation's funding, along with UPS's logistics expertise, transportation resources and skilled global workforce, assists these organizations in disaster preparedness, relief and recovery efforts that allow them to respond more effectively and impact more lives.

 Urgent Humanitarian Relief